broisnischal/prisma-type-generator/README.md

 };
 ```

-**Use Case:** Reusable field sets, form sections, or when you want to work with related fields as a group.

 ---

 ### `@validated` - Validation Types

-**What it does:** Generates a `Validated` type that marks data as validated with a `__validated: true` marker.

-**When to use:** Runtime validation, type guards, or when you need to distinguish validated from unvalidated data.

-**Why use it:** Type-safe validation, compile-time safety, and clear distinction between validated and unvalidated data.
+Generates a `Validated` type that marks data as validated with a `__validated: true` marker.
+Runtime validation, type guards, or when you need to distinguish validated from unvalidated data.
+Type-safe validation, compile-time safety, and clear distinction between validated and unvalidated data.

 **Example:**